jacknot/justin.duch.me/_posts/antigrav_racing.md

 So instead of solely relying on our mag-plate to keep the ship stuck to the track we can supplement it with some downforce.
 With the correct amount of aerodynamic downforce, as the ship speeds up, enough downforce will be made to lessen the need to supply power to the mag-plate.
 This gives the thursters more power, which makes the ship faster, which produces more downforce, etc...
 I think you get the idea.

 Again, this changes the dynamics of cornering.
-As you slow down for a corner there's going to be less downforce so your thrusters will get less power as power get directed to the mag-plate.
+As you slow down for a corner there's going to be less downforce so your thrusters will get less power as power gets directed to the mag-plate.
 This could also mean that we'll start seeing aero bits pop on on the sides and rear of the ship to help keep downforce as it spins.

 ### The Cockpit (or lack thereof)